Bit Spicy

 1. Heat the oil in a large pan or wok and stir in the spices for a minute or two.

-4. Add the lemon juice to taste, then stir in the spinach and cook until wilted.
+6. Stir in the spinach and cook until wilted.

-5. Serve immediately with rice or flatbread.
+7. Serve immediately with rice or flatbread and a scattering of fresh coriander.

 Cook's Notes: